IBM/solsa-examples/examples/bluecompute/README.md

 Kubernetes resources by adding several additional features that make defining BlueCompute even more concise and less error-prone.

    a.
-All `Service` resources are derived from the `Deployment` they
+All `Service` resources are derived from their backing `Deployment`
-      are fronting via "one-liners" that simply invoke the `getService()` method added to `Deployment` by SolSA.
+      via "one-liners" that simply invoke the
+      `getService()` method added to `Deployment` by SolSA.

    b.
 Similarly, an `Ingress` is derived directly from the `Service`